 Ghent – another charming Flemish city that makes for an easy day trip, just 30 minutes from Brussels by train.
 More pretty canals, streets and buildings.
 See our guide to Ghent.

-Antwerp – Belgium’s second-largest city, with has plenty to see and do.
+Antwerp – Belgium’s second-largest city, which has loads to see and do.
 The train journey takes around 1 hour from Brussels.
 See our guide to Antwerp.

 Waterloo – a short 30-minute train ride from Brussels, Waterloo is the site of Napoleon’s defeat in 1815.
 The Battlefield at Waterloo has been preserved and memorialised and is a brilliant day out.